minos-computing/minos-computing.github.io/tutorials/ppopp21/nvdla/Readme.md

 ```
 make nvdla_test
 ```
-the resultant binary is called "nvdla_test"
+the resultant binary is called 'nvdla_test'

 ## Launch the MCL scheduler
 Recall that MCL utilizes a scheduler process on each 'node' which manages the various devices present.